ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 ![](./images/tutSpaceShooter_15.png)

 Create three actions as in the picture above.
-Set multiplier value to `-1` for `keyboard.ArrowUp`, `keyboard.KeyW`, `keyboard.ArrowLeft`, and for `keyboard.A`, so that these keys will move the ship in the opposite direction.
+Set multiplier value to `-1` for `keyboard.ArrowUp`, `keyboard.KeyW`, `keyboard.ArrowLeft`, and for `keyboard.KeyA`, so that these keys will move the ship in the opposite direction.

 ### Coding the movement